Immunoglobulin domain

-The immunoglobulin domain, also known as the immunoglobulin fold, is a type of protein domain that consists of a 2-layer sandwich of 7-9 antiparallel β-strands arranged in two β-sheets with a Greek key topology, consisting of about 125 amino acids.
+The immunoglobulin domain, also known as the immunoglobulin fold, is a type of protein domain that consists of a 2-layer sandwich of 7-9 antiparallel β-strands arranged in two β-sheets with a Greek key topology, consisting of 70-125 amino acids.

 The backbone switches repeatedly between the two β-sheets.
 Typically, the pattern is (N-terminal β-hairpin in sheet 1)-(β-hairpin in sheet 2)-(β-strand in sheet 1)-(C-terminal β-hairpin in sheet 2).
 The cross-overs between sheets form an "X", so that the N- and C-terminal hairpins are facing each other.
+Every other residue in the β-strands that faces the interface between the two sheets is hydrophobic.
+Hydrophobic interactions at this interface, together with the highly conserved disulfide bond linking the cysteine residues on the B and F strands, stabilize the Ig domain.